Biz-Group/fabric-v1/PRD.md

 9. A synthesized process summary box is visible at the top of each process and updates with each completed conversation.
 10. The app is usable on mobile viewports (stacked navigation) and desktop (Miller columns).
 11. Only authenticated users can access the app.
 Users can sign up, sign in, complete a profile with organizational attributes, and sign out.
 Conversations are linked to authenticated user identities.
 12. Viewers can browse the hierarchy and view summaries but cannot create/edit/delete items or record conversations.
-Contributors can do everything viewers can plus CRUD and recording.
-Admins can do everything contributors can plus manage user roles.
+Contributors can do everything viewers can plus eligible hierarchy CRUD and recording.
+Admins can do everything contributors can plus manage members/invitations, delete retained conversations from Admin → Conversations, and reset workspace appearance.
+13. Hierarchy deletion is role-aware and non-cascading: viewers see a permission blocker, contributors/admins cannot delete parents with child records, and a process with conversations cannot be deleted until an admin removes those conversations.
+14. Admin conversation deletion keeps derived data consistent: deleting a completed conversation force-refreshes or clears the process summary as appropriate, marks or deletes the process flow, and updates parent summary staleness; deleting non-completed rows does not trigger summary regeneration.
-13. Each Clerk organization is accessed via its own subdomain (`{slug}.bizfabric.ai` in prod, `{slug}.lvh.me:3000` in dev).
+15. Each Clerk organization is accessed via its own subdomain (`{slug}.bizfabric.ai` in prod, `{slug}.lvh.me:3000` in dev).
 A user signed into Org A cannot read or write Org B's data — every Convex function enforces row-level `clerkOrgId` scoping, and a wrong-subdomain visit surfaces the no-access workspace screen instead of the app.
 The only in-app org switch UI is the nav-bar `<OrganizationSwitcher />`, shown only to users with more than one org membership.
 The ElevenLabs audio proxy is org-scoped and returns 404 on any cross-org request.

 ---